-- 4.2.12 All subdivision applications for lands within the Plan Area or land in the Village adjacent to the Village-County boundary shall be referred to the other municipality for comment prior to a decision being rendered. - 4.2.13 All discretionary use applications within the Plan Area or land in the Village adjacent to the Village-County boundary shall be referred to the other municipality for comment prior to a decision being rendered. - 4.2.14 Both municipalities are encouraged to share with the adjacent municipality, the results of all publicly available technical analyses required by a Subdivision and Development Authority as part of an application within the Plan Area or land in the Village adjacent to the Village-County boundary.
+- 4.2.12 All subdivision applications for lands within the Plan Area shall be referred to the other municipality for comment prior to a decision being rendered. - 4.2.13 All discretionary use applications within the Plan Area shall be referred to the other municipality for comment prior to a decision being rendered. - 4.2.14 Both municipalities are encouraged to share with the adjacent municipality, the results of all publicly available technical analyses required by a Subdivision and Development Authority as part of an application within the Plan Area.